A Time to Keep

-A Time to Keep is a play written by David Edgar and Stephanie Dale.
+A Time to Keep is a 2007 play written by David Edgar and Stephanie Dale.

-It is the fifth play to be specifically written for community actors in Dorchester, with the aim of providing a rollicking story with many roles.
+It is the fifth play to be specifically written for community actors in Dorchester.
 The "community play" contains over 100 characters, from George III and his court to the criminal classes.
 The original production featured over 130 actors and was directed by Jon Oram with music by Tim Laycock.

 Plot

-In the summer of 1804 a group of women decide to put on a play to entertain the troops and George III.
+In the summer of 1804, a group of women decides to put on a play to entertain the troops and George III.

 Set against the backdrop of the threatened Napoleonic invasion of 1804, A Time to Keep inhabits terrain somewhere between Jane Austen and Charles Dickens, with its ambitious middle classes, its garrison of eligible officers, and its impoverished low-life.
 Driving the plot is an unlikely but passionate romance between a well-born but feisty young woman and the youngest son of a family of notorious smugglers.